×

 When we asked people what advice they would give someone preparing to move to Ecuador, they said:

 "People here are friendly and very helpful.
 You can get fresh fruit and veggies everywhere.
-You can get fresh seafood right from the fisherman in the mornings, as the come back in from a nights fishing," said one in Crucita.
+You can get fresh seafood right from the fisherman in the mornings, as the come back in from a nights fishing," said one person in Crucita.

 View More Answers